gsranjitha897/Data_Analysis_with_Machine_Learning/README.md

 **Educational Qualification**

 1. Bachelor's in Computer Science and Engineering at Dr. SMCE, affiliated with VTU Belagavi in 2017 with a score of 70%.

+2. Completed PUC (PCMB) at Rural PU College under the Pre-University Board in 2013 with a score of 58%.

+3. Completed SSLCat Morarji Desai Residential School under the Karnataka SecondaryEducation Exam Board in 2011 with a score of 82.24%.